Yiddish and Ladino Folksongs: Are they Jewish?

 A song which presents a different view from that of Oyfn Pripetshik is Ikh vil nit geyn in kheyder, written by Warshavsky's friend and mentor, Sholem Aleichem.

 Kheyder and rebe are the Yiddish terms in the widespread Jewish practice of teaching the Torah to young boys.
-The song Hamori [The Teacher], by Shlomo Mahdon, describes the Yemenite equivalent of the rebe, while Etslenu bakfar Tudres [In our village Tudres], by Yehoshua Sobol and Shlomo Bar, paints a picture of little boys learning Torah in the Atlas Mountains.
+The song Hamori [The Teacher], by Shlomo Mahdon, describes the Yemenite equivalent of the rebe, while Etslenu bakfar Todra [In our village Todra], by Yehoshua Sobol and Shlomo Bar, paints a picture of little boys learning Torah in the Atlas Mountains.

 LA ROSA ENFLORESE / LOS BILBILICOS [The rose blooms / The nightingales]